tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

 * Pick the first name on the list.
 Again, do your research
 * Spell the mentor's name wrong
 * Bull shit.
 Contacts can tell when you haven't done enough research about what it is you want to connect about
+* Give up if you don't get an immediate response.
+Mentors are busy.
+If you reached out using Slack, try their email next
 * Pretend you're an expert when you're not.
 They're called "mentors" for a reason -- ask questions!

 ### Research & Execution Time